Science, Technology, Engineering and Mathematics (STEM)

 Graduate candidates—May apply for support during one full year of a graduate program or co-op leading to an engineering or physical science degree at an accredited university.

-Selection criteria includes the following:
+Selection criteria include the following:

-Interest in naval engineering
+Professional interest in naval engineering